ckeditor/ckeditor5/docs/builds/guides/integration/advanced-setup.md

 import ClassicEditor from './ckeditor';

 ClassicEditor
-	// Note that you do not have to specify the plugin and toolbar configuraiton — using defaults from the build.
+	// Note that you do not have to specify the plugin and toolbar configuration — using defaults from the build.
 	.create( document.querySelector( '#editor' ) )
 	.then( editor => {
 		console.log( 'Editor was initialized', editor );